MorS25/CreepyCam/README.md

 Version History
 =========

+Sep 21st, 2013
+-You can now choose if you want to save all debug files (the differential and 3 originals) by modifying config.h and recompiling
+-Fixed an issue where images were not getting swapped around.
+This was due to images being overwritten due to the multiple threads.
+We now .clone() images so no overwrites can occur.
+This fixed our motion detection again.

 Sep 18th, 2013
 - Added an extra thread for user input.
 This allows for non blocking IO
 - The user can now enter input as the program runs